dtm-labs/en.dtm.pub/docs/blogs/classic-dtrans.md

 SAGA is applicable to a wide range of scenarios, including long transactions and business scenarios that are not sensitive to intermediate results.

-If readers want to study SAGA further, refer to [DTM](https://github.com/yedf/dtm) for go language, or refer to [seata](https://github.com/seata/seata) for java language.
+If readers want to study SAGA further, refer to [DTM](https://github.com/yedf/dtm).

 ### TCC